-Papanastasiou, E.

-(London Metropolitan University)
+Papanastasiou, E. (London Metropolitan University)

 It is commonly held that women are under-represented in leadership positions in the education sector, even though they constitute the majority of tile teaching workforce.
 Women face a number of 'barriers' in their way to educational leadership.
 This paper aims to discuss what women and men head teachers and teachers in Greek Primary Schools assume that the future holds for women in educational leadership in Greece.
 Design/methodology/approach - This paper is part of a larger study regarding the under-representation of women in educational leadership in Greece.
 The original study, conducted in 2011, examined in depth the professional experiences of 40 male and female primary head teachers and teachers from schools located in different districts of the Greek continent.
 Semi-structured interviews were used to guide the original research and the results were analysed using a feminist social constructionist approach.
 Similar to Skrla's study, all participants were provided with opportunities to reflect on their experiences as primary head teachers and teachers.
-Findings - Both men and women suggest that change can happen and that women's participation in leadership can be increased.
-Several factors were identified as being very important to women for this to happen: women's responsibility to implement change; changes that should be implemented by state (i.e. positive action for women, help with children responsibilities) and social change is probably necessary.
+Findings - Both men and women suggest that change can happen and that women for this to happen: women's responsibility to implement change; changes that should be implemented by state (i.e. positive action for women, help with children responsibilities) and social change is probably necessary.
 Finally, there were participants who claimed that there should be no change or that change could not be achieved.